 Cookies do not harm your computer and do not contain any viruses.
 They are meant to improve the interaction between the user and the website.
 In this context, they fulfil different purposes, e.g. allowing a website to recognise a user’s device, letting users navigate between pages efficiently, or remembering user preferences.

 All modern browsers allow you to change your cookie settings.
 You can usually find these settings in the Options or Preferences menu of your browser.
 To understand these settings, the following links may be helpful, or you can use the Help option in your browser for more details.

 Deletion of personal data

 We will hold your personal data as long as required to provide you with the services or information you have requested and to execute and administer your business relationship with us.
 If you have asked us not to communicate with you, we will hold this information as long as required to comply with your request.
-We are also required to keep certain of your personal data (e.g. relating to business or tax relevant transactions) for certain retention periods under applicable law.
+We are also required to keep certain of your personal data (e.g. relating to business) for certain retention periods under applicable law.
 Your personal data will be promptly deleted when it is no longer required for these purposes.